xXNukem/Stereo-Cameras-Utils-OpenCV/README.md

 # frame_splitter
-If you are working with stereo cameras, you may want to separate both lefth and right frames into different videos.
+If you are working with stereo cameras, you may want to separate both left and right frames into different videos.
 With this script you can do it easily.

 ## Usage